Partial Information Sharing over Social Learning Networks: Simulation Results

 It is interesting to see what happens when all agents give more weight to their individual information by increasing the self-awareness parameter, setting it to parameter $\lambda$.
-In Fig.~\ref{fig:partial_09} we consider the case $\lambda=0.9$.
-The algorithm with self-awareness is now able to learn the truth for any transmitted hypothesis, and its performance is now closer to the performance of the traditional social learning algorithm.
-In a nutshell, concentrating the weights of the combination matrix $A$ around the self-loops entails an increase of self-awareness that brings the partial information algorithm closer to traditional social learning.
+In Fig.~\ref{fig:partial_095} we consider the case $\lambda=0.95$.
+The algorithm with self-awareness is now able to learn the truth for any of the three transmitted hypothesis, and its convergence curve is now closer to the curve of the traditional social learning algorithm.
+In a nutshell, concentrating the weights of the combination matrix $A$ around the self-loops entails a decrease in cooperation and hence a slower convergence.
+It also mitigates the effect of partial information received from neighbors, allowing for truth learning in all three cases.

-Another interesting phenomenon emerging from the simulations pertains the learning rate.
+Another interesting phenomenon emerging from the simulations pertains to the learning rate.
 In the considered example, the algorithm without self-awareness can be faster\footnote{We have also noted that, for very small values of $\lambda$, it is possible for this convergence to be slightly slower instead.} than that with self-awareness, which can, in turn, be faster than traditional social learning.
 This can be counterintuitive, since one could expect that traditional social learning is the best one.
 However, in making this observation one should not forget the inherent trade-off of decision systems.
-Think of a decision system that chooses always $\thetashare$.
+Think of a decision system that always chooses $\thetashare$.
 This system learns {\em instantaneously} when $\thetashare=\thetatrue$, but fails invariably in the other cases.
-In other words, the superiority of traditional social learning resides in the fact that it allows {\em always} correct learning.
+In other words, the superiority of traditional social learning resides in the fact that it {\em always} allows correct learning.
 In contrast, the algorithms with partial information can learn faster {\em when they learn well}, but they can fail.
 Likewise, the fact that the algorithm without self-awareness can be faster than the algorithm with self-awareness when $\thetashare=\thetatrue$, is justified by the fact that the latter algorithm can perform better when $\thetashare\neq\thetatrue$.